 Copy edits can be done on the entire manuscript or in blocks of 10,000 words

 Copy editing is what most people think of when they think of editing.
-It focuses on the mechanics, grammar and spelling of the material, ensuring that everything is correct, accurate and consistent.
-At this point in the editing process, the structure of the narrative should be complete.
+It focuses on mechanics, grammar and spelling, ensuring everything is correct, accurate and consistent.
+At this point in the editing process, the narrative structure should be solid.
 There shouldn't be any major rewrites or reformatting of ideas necessary.

 Copy editing includes but is not limited to: